-Papers are invited for ASTM fourth Symposium on Structural Integrity of Additive Manufactured Parts to be held on October 8-10, 2019.
+Registration is now open for the Fourth ASTM Symposium on Structural Integrity of Additive Manufactured Materials and Parts, to be held on October 7-10, 2019.
 The symposium is sponsored by ASTM Additive Manufacturing Center of Excellence (AM CoE) and co-sponsored by technical committees:

 B09 Metal Powders and Metal Powder Products

 D30 Composite Materials

 F04 on Medical and Surgical Materials and Devices

 Additionally, the symposium is supported by the National Institute of Standards and Technology (NIST), Federal Aviation Administration (FAA), Food & Drug Administration (FDA) and European Structural Integrity Society (ESIS) TC15.

 To ensure the structural integrity of additively manufactured parts, there is a need for establishing process-structure-property-performance relationships; specifically, where these components and structures are being used in safety critical applications.
 This event will provide a forum for the exchange of ideas regarding the structural integrity of parts fabricated using additive manufacturing with a focus on the lack of industry standards, design principals, as well as qualification and certification challenges.
 The materials of interest include metals, polymers, composites, and ceramics.
 This event is designed for professionals within the AM community including industry, academia and government agencies.